Quantum Gates with Oscillating Exchange Interaction: Results

 Using Makhlin invariants we can now give conditions for a set of parameters $(J_0,J_1,t)$ for which the approximated time evolution is locally equivalent to a CZ or iSWAP gate.
 The Makhlin invariants are given by

 with

 When choosing parameter set $(J_0,J_1,\tau_{n,m})$ such that

-where $n,m\in \mathbb{Z}$ gives $\alpha, \beta=\pm 1$ depending on the parity of $n$ and $m$.
+where $n,m\in \mathbb{Z}$ we obtain $\alpha, \beta=\pm 1$ depending on the parity of $n$ and $m$.
 If $n$ is odd and $m$ is even the Makhlin invariants of the approximated time evolution match with the Makhlin invariants of a CZ gate.
 Moreover, for $n$ is even and $m$ is odd the time evolution is instead locally equivalent to an iSWAP gate.
-In case of the approximations made $(J_0>J_1/\omega)$ we always find a unique solution.
-However, here we additionally require $J_1\le J_0$ and preferably small $n$ for short gate times.
+For a given $J_0$ we always find a solution, however, here we additionally require preferably small $n$ for short gate times.

 If a set of parameters $(J_0,J_1,\tau_{n,m})$ fulfills conditions~\eqref{eq:Res:Conditions For Gate Times1} and \eqref{eq:Res:Conditions For Gate Times2} with $n=1+2n_1$ and $m=2m_1$ for $n_1,m_1\in\mathbb{Z}$, the resulting time evolution operator is locally equivalent to the CZ gate as previously explained.
 Depending on the parity of $n_1+m_1$ the approximated time evolution is